 “He is always on the move.
 He is full of energy and is very inquisitive,” quipped James.
 “He can do whatever he wants to do.”

-Conner’s story has a happy ending.
-But every year, tens of thousands of young people age out of foster care in the United States without a permanent family.
+Conner’s story has a happy outcome, but every year, tens of thousands of young people age out of foster care in the United States without a permanent family.
 Download our free, step-by-step guide to get started on your adoption journey.